 3.1 Save to the extent that the parties have agreed otherwise in writing, the Customer will:

-(a) The Customer may be required to register with the Site.
+(a) be required to register with the Site.
 If so they agree to keep their authorisation details confidential and be responsible for all use of those authorisation details

 (b) comply with all applicable laws and regulations with respect to its activities under this Agreement;